 - if the code has bugs

 - how some parts can be made more efficient

 - if the analysis actually answers the question that the author intended to answer

 Apart from these, here are some silly mistakes that learners often make:

-There are 19 bullets above; your feedback will be appreciated if you can address even few of these bullets.
+There are 19 bullets above.
+Your feedback will be appreciated if you can address even a few of these bullets.

 Be clear about the effort you’ve put in while reviewing.
-If you haven’t dived too deep into their projects, say something like “After quickly going through your project…”, “Taking a quick glance at your project…”.
+If you haven’t dived too deep into the project, say something like “After quickly going through your project…”, “Taking a quick glance at your project…”., etc.